sap-tutorials/Tutorials/tutorials/abap-environment-create-rap-business-events/abap-environment-create-rap-business-events.md

     ```

   2. Now you add a new event to the business object as well.
 Here, you will create an event which is raised when a new item is ordered.
 You can call the event as `ItemIsOrdered`.
-To do so, you need to add this code line to your behavior definition
+To do so, add this code line to your behavior definition

     ```
       event ItemIsOrdered parameter ZD_ItemOrdered_####;